Ojka91/Test-3/Readme.txt

 One of them accepts a List of Strings (as required) and I decided to implement another one which -for me- makes more sense, that accepts a JSON format with name:-- , planet: --

+!!Both endpoints works whatever you send (List or json) but make sure you choose the correct endpoint so it calls the correct method to read a list or a json format.
+Otherwise it will save rebels as null!!

 Also, I decided to implement a method that read and return the information from Rebels... /api/getRebelInfo since it would'nt be usefull at all if we can't do that...